 If you regularly need to create workspaces with the same content, you can create workspace templates to expedite the process.
 Populate the template with users, folders/files, tasks, discussions and calendar entries.
 Then create your workspace in seconds.

 If you only have a few users to add to your platform, it is very straight forward and there’s no need to document their permissions beforehand.
-We recommend sending the initial invitations from the User Security area in your account Settings.
+We recommend sending the initial invitations from Settings>User management.
 Click here for more information.

 To administer larger groups of users it can be useful to create a spreadsheet that has the following column headings.